nancyuddin/nancyuddin/IBM SkillsBuild & Clicked Incident Response with a Stakeholder Skills Challenge.md

 # IBM SkillsBuild & Clicked Incident Response with a Stakeholder Skills Challenge
 ### Introducing my high-quality threat report for a [mock cyber attack,](https://skillsbuild.clicked.com/experiences/incident-response-with-stakeholders-shadow-session-february-15/) effectively evaluating risk level and delivering recommendations and actions to improve the detection, escalation, containment, and resolution of incidents.

-### General Steps on How to Navigate Producing an Incident Response
+### General Steps on Producing an Incident Response
 1. Identify risk and outline the details
     - Learn who was impacted and how by reviewing logs and talking to client and those directly impacted by attack
 2. Categorize